LearnWeb3DAO/Junior-Track/Indexing-Contract-Data-TheGraph.md

         <div>
           <h1 className={styles.title}>Welcome to Random Winner Game!</h1>
           <div className={styles.description}>
-            Its a lottery game where a winner is chosen at random and wins the entire lottery pool
+            It's a lottery game where a winner is chosen at random and wins the entire lottery pool
           </div>
           {renderButton()}